 As a Marriage-Family Therapist who has counseled in all of these different circumstances, I understand the pain they feel.
+Forgiveness comes frequently in counseling; husbands and wives, parents and children, brothers and sisters, and those who were victimized by someone no longer in their life.
 I also understand how forgiveness would be difficult for any one of them.

 So then, what is the purpose for forgiveness?
 Is it necessary?
 Are their consequences for not forgiving?
 The Greek word for forgive is related to debt.
 It is seen in the often-recited Lord’s prayer, “forgive us our debts as we forgive our debtors.”
 Debt is also translated as sins or trespasses.
 All these are related to the need for forgiveness.
 The concept of personal harm becoming a debt that is owed and must be paid may explain why people hold onto unforgiveness.